CharafeddineMechalikh/PureEdgeSim/README.md

 Full description soon
 Authors:
-Charafeddine MECHALIKH
+Charafeddine MECHALIKH,
-Hajer TAKTAK
+Hajer TAKTAK,
-Faouzi MOUSSA
+and Faouzi MOUSSA.

 Please cite this as: